EmeditWeb/new_key/README.md

  ## Contributing

-This is a PHP Beginner project you can make a pull request if you see any bug/typo ,or want to add a new feature.
+This is an Html.Javascript and CSS Beginner project you can make a pull request if you see any bug/typo ,or want to add a new feature.